 - Provide a splint for the broken bone to decrease the risk of additional injury until it can be reduced

 Talk to your doctor about your medicines.
 You may be asked to stop taking some medicines up to one week before the procedure, like:

 - You may need to take antibiotics, if advised by your doctor.

-- Arrange for a ride to and from the procedure.
+- If you are at home arrange for a ride to and from the procedure.
 Also, arrange for help at home.

 - Eat a light meal the night before.
 Do not eat or drink anything after midnight.

 —blocks pain and keeps you asleep through the surgery

 - Local anesthesia—numbs the area; given as an injection (You may also be given a sedative.)